 Much like socks, the best underwear should be comfortable, durable, and stylish (either for you or for someone else who might be looking).
 Unsurprisingly, men are quite picky about their underwear and many have strong opinions about which style and brand is best.
-Here, we do not set out to resolve the great brief-versus-boxer debate; instead, we’re featuring some of the best options recommended to us by stylists, fitness professionals, and other active men across all categories: briefs, boxer briefs, trunks, boxers, and performance underwear for working out and other active pursuits.
-Read on for all the 17 pairs recommended by our 15 cool guys.
-(Yes, there’s a lot of Calvin Klein, but there are plenty of other options too.)
+Here, we do not set out to resolve the great brief-versus-boxer debate; instead, we’re featuring some of the best options recommended to us by stylists, fitness professionals, and other discerning and active men across all categories: briefs, boxer briefs, trunks, boxers, and performance underwear for working out and other active pursuits.
+Read on for all of the favorite pairs of our 20 cool guys — and, yes, there’s a lot of Calvin Klein, but there are plenty of other options too.

 Boxer briefs were the most popular underwear style among the men we spoke to.
-Of all the pairs we heard about, none received more recommendations than Uniqlo’s simple and affordable supima-cotton pair, which three guys (or four, if you count our columnist Chris Black) told us they swear by.
+Of all the pairs we heard about, none received more recommendations than Uniqlo’s simple and affordable supima-cotton pair, which five guys (or six, if you count our columnist Chris Black) told us they swear by.
 One of those guys, photographer Sam Schmieg, says these are even superior to Calvins.
 “I wore Calvin Klein for a minute, but at this price and comfort level, I can’t pass up Uniqlo,” he says.
 “They’re soft, breathable, and keep their shape well even after many washes.”
-Other fans include Malcolm McNeil, a photographer and the marketing manager at rare-sneaker dealer Flight Club, and Elliott Foos, the director of coffee at Daymoves in Williamsburg, who adds that “Uniqlo’s basics are unrivaled, and these carry the torch.
-I’ve been in these for three plus years (I’ve been re-upping, don’t stress), and I love them.”
+Other fans include Malcolm McNeil, a photographer and the content manager at rare-sneaker dealer Flight Club, street-style photographer Christopher Fenimore, menswear brand 3sixteen founder Andrew Chen, and Elliott Foos, formerly the director of coffee at Daymoves in Williamsburg, who adds that “Uniqlo’s basics are unrivaled, and these carry the torch.
+I’ve been into these for three-plus years (I’ve been re-upping, don’t stress), and I love them.”
 He personally likes to “keep it classic” with the monochrome black, but notes that “if you feel you need a statement piece, other colors are available.”

 While certainly more expensive than Uniqlo’s boxer briefs, Calvin Klein’s are as classic as it gets (and, when bought in a multipack, are actually a pretty good deal).
-This pair, also featured in our list of the best boxer briefs for men, is “exceptional, not too tight, and very low maintenance,” according to Phillip Wong, the co-founder and creative director of men’s skin care and grooming line Hawthorne.
-While they come in a plethora of colors, Ian Taylor, the London-based editor-in-chief of men’s style site FashionBeans, says sticking with darker tones is your best bet.
+This pair, also featured in our list of the best boxer briefs for men, is “exceptional, not too tight, and very low maintenance,” according to Phillip Wong, the co-founder and creative director of men’s skin-care and grooming line Hawthorne.
+While they come in a plethora of colors, style editor Ian Taylor says sticking with darker tones is your best bet.
 “Grays and blacks have a bit more of a shelf life,” he explains.
 “White looks great when it’s photographed on a model with a six-pack, but if you’ve been wearing them for six months, they won’t look quite as pristine.”

 For something even simpler than the Uniqlo boxer briefs, Tim Melidio, the founder of men’s fashion site Stay Classic, likes these cotton boxer briefs from Hanes.
 At $14 for a five-pack, they’re also an even better bulk deal than the above Calvins.